blinskey/borg-backup-scripts/README.md

 These scripts are not a substitute for a proper understanding of Borg and good backup practices.
 You should familiarize yourself with Borg and the contents of the scripts before using them to perform backups.
-They have not been extensively tested; use at your own risk.
+These scripts have not been extensively tested; use at your own risk.

 ## Prerequisites